LaboratoryOpticsBiosciences/FLUTE/README.md

 ### Prerequisites

-Data must be saved as a tiff-stack, where each image of the stack represents a temporal bin of the fluoresvence decay measurement.
-Example data is avilable in the supplemental data of the release publication.
+FLIM data must be saved as a tiff-stack, where each image of the stack represents a temporal bin of the fluorescence decay measurement.
+Example data is available in the supplemental data of the release publication.

 <p align="right">(<a href="#top">back to top</a>)</p>